Anti-LGBTQ rhetoric: Homosexuality as sinful or ungodly

 Many conservative Christians consider homosexual acts to be inherently sinful based on common interpretations of scriptural passages such as Leviticus 18:22 ("You shall not lie with a male as with a woman; it is an abomination"), Leviticus 20:13 ("If a man lies with a male as with a woman, both of them have committed an abomination; they shall be put to death, their blood is upon them"), and 1 Corinthians 6:9–10 ("Do you not know that wrongdoers will not inherit the kingdom of God?
 Do not be deceived!
 Fornicators, idolaters, adulterers, male prostitutes, sodomites, thieves, the greedy, drunkards, revilers, robbers—none of these will inherit the kingdom of God.")
-The story of Sodom and Gomorrah, two biblical cities which were burned down due to the sins of its inhabitants, is mostly portrayed as divine retribution for homosexual behavior.
+The story of Sodom and Gomorrah, two biblical cities which were burned down due to the sins of their inhabitants, is mostly portrayed as divine retribution for homosexual behavior.

 Various inflammatory and controversial slogans have been used by opponent congregations and individuals, particularly by Fred Phelps, founder of the Westboro Baptist Church.
 These slogans have included "God Hates Fags", "Fear God Not Fags", and "Matthew Shepard Burns In Hell".